 Question: What is the Board of Tax Appeals?

-Answer: The Board of Tax Appeals is an independent, quasi-judicial, administrative agency composed of three attorney members appointed by the Governor.
+Answer: The Board of Tax Appeals is Louisiana's constitutionally created trial court for tax disputes, it is composed of three attorney members appointed by the Governor.
 The board was created to resolve appeals from decisions of various taxing officials and administrative agencies.

 The mission of the Board of Tax Appeals is to provide taxpayers and taxing authorities with an accessible, fair and efficient appeals process and to resolve appeals in a timely and judicious manner by facilitating settlement or by issuing comprehensive written decisions consistent with Louisiana Law.

 Question: Where is the Louisiana Board of Tax Appeals located and what are its business hours?

 Answer: The Board's office is located on the first floor of the Iberville State Office Building, 627 N. Fourth St., Baton Rouge, LA 70802.
 The Board's office will be open each business day, except for legal State and Federal holidays.
 All pleadings will be accepted and stamped filed between the office hours of 8:30 a.m. and 4:30 p.m.